gearfinity/gearfinity/README.md

 Once you're equipped, it's time to print your first tool: the [pin tool](https://github.com/gearfinity/gearfinity/blob/main/tools/pin_tool.STL).
 This is our recommended device for inserting pins seamlessly.

+In Gearfinity, a 'module' refers to a specific configuration of components that together form a fully functioning mechanism.
+Each module incorporates various Gearfinity parts (i.e. components) in a way that showcases a distinct mechanical function or interaction.

 Ready to get your hands dirty with your first module?
 Meet the [crank module](https://github.com/gearfinity/gearfinity/blob/main/crank_module/README.md) – an excellent starting point for all aspiring Gearfinity builders.
 This module is meant to showcase some of the core features of Gearfinity in a simple way, so check it out!

 <p align="center">